Daniel David Palmer: Founding of chiropractic

 In 1895, Palmer was practicing magnetic healing from an office in Davenport when he encountered the building's janitor, Harvey Lillard.
-Lillard's hearing was severely impaired, and Palmer theorized that a palpable lump in his back that Palmer had noticed was related to Lillard's hearing deficits.
-Palmer then treated Lillard's back and claimed to have successfully restored his hearing, a claim which was influential in chiropractic history.
+Lillard had a severe hearing impairment, and Palmer suggested that a noticeable lump on his back might be linked to it.
+Palmer then manipulated Lillard's back and claimed to have successfully restored his hearing, which would go on to be an influential claim in chiropractic history.

-This account of how the first adjustment came to be would later be countered by Harvey's daughter who recounts a different interaction between the two men, as told to her by her father.
-She claims that Palmer overheard Harvey telling a joke just outside his office, and joined the group to catch the end of it.
+This account of how the first adjustment occurred would later be countered by Lillard's daughter, who recalls a different interaction between the two men as told to her by her father.
+She claims that Palmer overheard her father telling a joke just outside his office and joined the group to catch the end of it.
 Upon hearing the punchline, Palmer heartily slapped Lillard on the back.
-A few days later Lillard remarked that his hearing had improved since the incident, inspiring Palmer to pursue vertebral treatment as a means to cure disease.
+A few days later, Lillard remarked that his hearing had improved since the incident, inspiring Palmer to pursue vertebral manipulation as a means to cure illness.

-In 1896, D.D.
-Palmer's first descriptions and underlying philosophy of chiropractic was strikingly similar to Andrew Still's principles of osteopathy established a decade earlier.
+In 1896, D. D. Palmer's first descriptions of underlying chiropractic philosophy were strikingly similar to Andrew Still's principles of osteopathy established a decade earlier.
 Both described the body as a "machine" whose parts could be manipulated to produce a drugless cure.
-Both professed the use of spinal manipulation on joint dysfunction to improve health; chiropractors dubbed this manipulable lesion "subluxation" which interfered with the nervous system whereas osteopaths dubbed the spinal lesion "somatic dysfunction" which affected the circulatory system.
-Palmer drew further distinctions by noting that he was the first to use short-lever manipulative techniques using the spinous process and transverse processes as mechanical levers to spinal dysfunction/subluxation.
-Soon after, osteopaths began an American wide campaign proclaimed that chiropractic was a bastardized form of osteopathy and sought licensure to differentiate the two groups.
-Although Palmer initially denied being trained by osteopathic medicine founder A.T.
-Still, in 1899 he wrote:
+Both professions advocated using spinal manipulation to treat joint dysfunction and enhance health.
+Chiropractors referred to this manipulable "lesion" as "vertebral subluxation," which they claimed interfered with the nervous system.
+In contrast, osteopaths labeled the spinal lesion as "somatic dysfunction," which they believed affected the circulatory system.
+Palmer drew further distinctions by noting that he was the first to use short-lever manipulative techniques using the spinous process and transverse processes as mechanical levers to spinal dysfunction (i.e., "subluxation").
+Soon after, osteopaths began a nationwide campaign proclaiming chiropractic a bastardized form of osteopathy and sought licensure to differentiate the two groups.
+Although Palmer initially denied being trained by osteopathic medicine founder A. T. Still, in 1899, Palmer wrote:

-His theories revolved around the concept that altered nerve flow was the cause of all disease, and that misaligned spinal vertebrae had an effect on the nerve flow.
-He postulated that restoring these vertebrae to their proper alignment would restore health.
+His theories revolved around the concept that altered nerve flow was the cause of all disease, and that misaligned spinal vertebrae affected the nerve flow.
+He postulated that restoring these vertebrae to their proper alignment would restore health:

 Spread of chiropractic

 Palmer began teaching others his new treatment methods.
 In 1897, he founded the Palmer School and Cure in Davenport, later renamed Palmer College of Chiropractic.
 Among Palmer's early students was his son B.J.
 Palmer.

 In 1906, Palmer was prosecuted under the new medical arts law in Iowa for practicing medicine without a license, and chose to go to jail instead of paying the fine.
 As a result, he spent 17 days in jail, but then elected to pay the fine.
-Shortly thereafter, he sold the school of chiropractic to B.J.
-Palmer.
-After the sale of the school was finalized, D.D.
-Palmer went to the west coast of the United States, where he helped to found chiropractic schools in Oklahoma, California, and Oregon.
+Shortly thereafter, he sold the school of chiropractic to his son.
+After the sale of the school was finalized, D. D. Palmer went to the Western United States, where he helped to found chiropractic schools in Oklahoma, California, and Oregon.